LaxmanGhadi/RAG_Chatbot/README.md

 # RAG Chatbot

 This repository contains a Retrieval-Augmented Generation (RAG) chatbot implementation using LangChain and ChromaDB.
 The chatbot is designed to retrieve relevant documents and generate responses using OpenAI's language models.
+This chatbot is completely made using Google Colab .

 ## Features
 - Retrieves relevant data from a dataset before generating responses.